cchauve/CEDAR/README.md

 - an <a href="http://etetoolkit.org/docs/latest/index.html">ete3</a> `Tree` object, or
 - a string encoding a `TreeVec` vector itself.

-The main mehods of the class, aside of the constuctor, are:
+The main methods of the class, aside of the constuctor, are:
 - `copy`: creates a copy of a `TreeVec` object;
 - `check_vector`: checks that a TreVec object is a valid vector representation of a phylogenetic tree;
 - `extract_leaves_order`: extracts from a `TreeVec` object the taxa order used to create the vector representation of the tree;